 Students are appointed to the SBMB program in their third year.
 Students of trainers are given preference.
 The program provides financial support, travel funds, and a variety of training activities.
 Students are expected to participate fully in the SBMB training program, particularly the monthly meetings.

-Applications for the 2022-2023 year will open late spring 2022.
-However, the program also has a full set of training activities starting Sept.
-2021 for second year graduate students working in structural biology or molecular biophysics who wish to be eligible for a 2022-2023 appointment.
+Applications for the 2023-2024 year will open in late spring of 2023.
+The program also has a full set of training activities starting Sept.
+2023 for second-year graduate students working in structural biology or molecular biophysics who wish to be eligible for a 2024-2025 appointment.

 Please follow the Training Program Schedule link for the schedules of meetings for both trainees and prospective trainees.